olliw42/fastmavlink/examples/one-link-one-component/README.md

 See the Arduino sketch [arduino_one_link_one_component_elementary.ino](arduino_one_link_one_component_elementary.ino) for this implementation.

 The example is interesting as it shows in detail each and every single step which is involved, and might be helpful for approaching more complicated applications.
-For the given purpose it is however only of educational purpose, since the implementation can be significantly improved in several places:
+For the given purpose it is however only of educational value, since the implementation can be significantly improved in several places:

 - Instead of `fmav_parse_to_frame_buf()` and `fmav_check_frame_buf()` we could use the higher-level function `fmav_parse_and_check_to_frame_buf()`, which does the same.
 This code part would then much simplify and become